Creating application identifiers

 Click on OK to confirm the list of accounts.

-To obtain an SID, launch a command window with administration privileges and run the following command:
+To obtain an SID, open a command window with administrator privileges and run the following command:

 WMIC useraccount get name,sid